CloudSecurityOperators/SOC-OpenSource/README.md

    - Official GitRepo of MISP is **[HERE](https://github.com/MISP/MISP)**
  - **Jupyter Notebook**: The Jupyter Notebook is a web-based interactive computing platform.
 The notebook combines live code, equations, narrative text, visualizations etc.
    - Official website of Jupyter is **[HERE](https://jupyter.org/)**
+## Additional Components:
+ - **Snort**: [Snort](https://www.snort.org/) is the foremost Open Source Intrusion Prevention System (IPS) in the world.
+ - **Wazuh**: [Wazuh](https://wazuh.com/) is an open source security monitoring solution which collects and analyzes host security data.
+It is a fork of the older, better known OSSEC project.
+ - **Honeypot Dionea**: [Dionaea](https://dionaea.readthedocs.io/en/latest/index.html) intention is to trap malware exploiting vulnerabilities exposed by services offered to a network, gaining a copy of the malware.

 # 🔽Installation-Requirements:
 We have created the environment in AWS.
 You can follow along or choose any other alternative cloud provider.
 Or ever you can utilize EKS to deploy the full setup.